Searching for the best Dropbox alternatives?

-Egnyte is alike Dropbox in more than one ways, just with a lower price-tag.
-It’s completely compliant with the regulatory requirements, and is perfectly suited for small businesses owners as well as large enterprises.
+Egnyte is alike Dropbox in more than one ways, just with a lower price tag.
+It’s completely compliant with the regulatory requirements and is perfectly suited for small business owners as well as large enterprises.

 Its compatibility with multiple devices, encryption, additional tools and features all combine together to make it one of the best Dropbox alternatives.

 - Link Expiration: Set an expiry time for the shared links, after which they’re rendered useless.

 - In-browser editing: Almost all document types can be edited directly without having to download them.

 - Permissions: You can grant other users permission to read/write /delete.
 Sub-folder level permissions too can be granted.

 - Versioning: No file is overwritten.
 You always get access to edit history as well as older versions of the file.

 - File-Lock: Lock files so other users can not make changes to them, it still can be viewed though.